AndrewJ-25/Digisax/README.md

 ## Description
 STARLITE is a minimalist Digital Saxophone (Digisax) controlled by ESP32-S3.

+### Purpose
 This project is intended to be a cost effective, customisable alternative to commercially available wind synths.
 STARLITE can be used for both performance and silent practice.
 It weds my two favorite hobbies: music and tinkering.

-Features:
+### Features:
 - realistic ergonomics
 - UI in the form of an OLED display and rotary encoder, to control master volume and timbre
 - differential pressure sensor for responsive breath control